samsamann/ha-auth0-sh/README.md

-# A Home Assistant command_line auth provider to authenticate against Auth0
+# A HA cli auth provider to authenticate against Auth0